Skip to main content

 app/karta.toml

-That’s a complete, deployable harness app.
-CLAUDE.md is the agent; karta.toml tells Karta how to load it.
+That’s a complete, deployable agent.
+CLAUDE.md is the instructions; karta.toml gives it a name, opts it into deploys, and tells Karta how to load it. (karta setup writes this file for you.)

 A tiny web server hosts the widget and proxies to Karta, so the browser only ever talks to your origin.
 The two calls it makes: